Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29 th to May 1st. A wonderful combination of birds and orchids!

 After cheking-out, we went to the mouth of the Palomones.
 This small area was packed with birds including 2 Ospreys, Wood and Common Sandpipers, both Redshanks, Whiskered Terns and Slender-billed Gulls.
 After this break, we set off to Málaga airport but with memories not only of the fantastic wildlife we had all witnessed but also the culture and friendliness of all our hosts.

-We hope you find this tailor-made trip report Granada and Tarifa useful.
+We hope you find this tailor-made birdwatching trip report to Granada and Tarifa useful.
 Please do not hesitate to contact us for more information.

 5 May – 17 May, 2015

-This is a report of a 13-day birding trip Spain that my wife Cherrie and I took with Pau Lucio, owner of the birding tour company “Birdwatching Spain.”
+This is a report of a 13-day bird watching trip in Spain that my wife Cherrie and I took with Pau Lucio, owner of the birding tour company “Birdwatching Spain.”
 Phillip, from Muncie, Indiana, joined us and made it a foursome.

 Pau (pronounced “Pow”) timed the trip to be early enough to coincide with the later stages of spring migration and late enough to give us access to the high Pyrenees.
 We birded from May 5 through May 17.
 We also added a couple of days pre- and post-birding to enjoy some touristy sights in Valencia and Madrid.